Skip to main content

 contents

-Categories of Controlled Substances
+Controlled Substances

-• Schedule II: High potential for abuse, but with some accepted medical uses (e.g., cocaine, methamphetamine, highly addictive opioids).
+• Schedule II: High potential for abuse, with some accepted medical uses (e.g., cocaine, methamphetamine, highly addictive opioids).

 • Schedule III–V: Lower potential for abuse, accepted medical uses (e.g., ketamine, anabolic steroids, certain lower-dose opioids).

-Common Types of Drug Offenses
+Common Offense Types for a Drug Offender

 Penalties for Possession or Use Offenses

-Controlled SubstancePenalty for First-Time Offender
+Controlled SubstancePenalty for First-Time Drug Offender (Simple Possession)

-Schedule V (e.g., certain cough syrups)Up to 180 days jail or $1,000 fine
+Schedule VUp to 180 days jail or $1,000 fine

-Schedule II (e.g., cocaine, meth)Up to 3 years prison and/or $12,500 fine
+Schedule II (e.g., cocaine, meth)Up to 180 days jail or $1,000 fine

-Schedule I (e.g., heroin, LSD)Up to 30 years prison and/or $75,000 fine
+Schedule I (e.g., heroin, LSD)Up to 180 days jail or $1,000 fine

-Factors Influencing Pre-Trial Detention
+Factors Influencing Detention of a Drug Offender

 Factors That Influence Leniency and Probation